chainq/pmclient/README.md

 ### Why Pascal?
 Because I ported the recent Free Pascal to Amiga, and I wanted to use it for something.
 Also it made things incredibly portable.
-The code committed here compiles and works w/o modifications and huge external dependencies on a dozen different systems at least, w/o any platform dependent code (except the console coloring differences), just using Free Pascal's bundled packages.
+The code committed here compiles to a single binary and works w/o modifications and external dependencies on a dozen different systems at least.
+It also contains no platform dependent code (except the console coloring differences and some safety checks during init for Amiga), thanks to Free Pascal's bundled packages.

 ### Really?